 What you'll need

-To apply for an on premises licence you will need to upload these documents (a legible photo is acceptable):
+To apply for an on premises licence you will need to upload these documents (a clear photo is acceptable):

 - a community impact submission (if applicable)

-- two plans of the proposed licenced area - how to submit plans for licensed premises (PDF 344KB)
+- two plans of the proposed licensed area - how to submit plans for licensed premises (PDF 344KB)